rosmo-robot/smartcar_shield/README.md

 The Rosmo project is working with a volunteer PCB designer to produce a first iteration of the Smartcar 2.0 robot.
 This involves the design and layout of two interconnected PCB's;

 1) The 'Modules' board - Significant revision from v1 that you see above.
 See below for concept layouts & BOM
-2) the 'Motor board - Largely unchanged mechanically from the V1 board you see above, addition of an additional driver

 ![Optional compute concept](https://raw.githubusercontent.com/rosmo-robot/smartcar_shield/master/extras/images/modules.png)

+2) the 'Motor board - Largely unchanged mechanically from the V1 board you see above, additional motor driver to enable mecanum drive

 ![Dual driver concept](https://raw.githubusercontent.com/rosmo-robot/smartcar_shield/master/extras/images/motors.png)